andjnewman/DDM/framework/framework.md

 ---
 layout: default
-title: Defra Group Data Framework
+title: The Data Framework
-reader: Everyone
+headline: A common model for the management of data across the Defra group.
 categories: [framework]
 roles: [Everyone]
 ---

-# Defra Group Data Framework

-The Data Framework is a common model for the management of data across the Defra Group.
-It prescribes a user led approach to data management, throughout it's life and provides a series of tests agains Defra's data principles to ensure data is pro[perly governed.
+# {{ page.title }}

+## {{ page.headline }}

+In order to achieve a consistent and coherent approach to data, we will manage it to a common framework including a common lifecycle.
+This means having a clear inventory of all our data holdings, a common categorisation system and a good understanding of their value and cost to our work.
+It also means we will be able to access our data holdings easily and use them to support real time decision making.

+Through embedding the framework, all data will have a designated owner and everyone will understand their roles and responsibilities in relation to information rights, data protection, privacy and data sharing, at the different stages of the lifecycle.

+## Stages

 1. User Led
 2. Need